How do I send an email message to a group of people?

 Sending mail to multiple addresses

 On most email systems, you can put several addresses on the "To:" line.
 For some systems, when you do this you will need to separate the addresses by commas or spaces, depending upon the system; in Outlook, you need to separate them with a semicolon.
 Some systems require you to put each address on a separate line.
 However, if you are sending email to a large number of people, you should place all but one of the addresses on the blind carbon copy ("Bcc:") line of the message.
 If the addresses are on the "Bcc:" line rather than the "To:" and "Cc:" lines, a reply to the message will go only to the original sender, not the entire list of recipients.
 When replies go to all the original recipients, each reply is also considered a mass mailing.
-For more information about how to use the "Bcc:" line, check the help for your email software, or see In Outlook 2000 and later, how do I use the "Bcc:" field? and In Outlook Express for Windows, how do I use the "Bcc..." header line when I'm sending an email message?
+For more information about how to use the "Bcc:" line, check the help for your email software, or see ARCHIVED: In Outlook, how do I use the "Bcc:" field? and ARCHIVED: In Outlook Express for Windows, how do I use the "Bcc..." header line when I'm sending an email message?

 Distribution lists